LEVETIRACETAM- levetiracetam injection, solution

 Valproate sodium

-There are no data to support the physical compatibility of levetiracetam injection with antiepileptic drugs that are not listed above.
+There are no data to support the physical compatibility of Levetiracetam injection with antiepileptic drugs that are not listed above.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.
 Product with particulate matter or discoloration should not be used.